-Because we are a small firm, we are able to offer a personal service, with attention to detail, whilst at the same time maintaining a high standard of competence and professionalism.
+Because we are an independent agent we are able to offer not only a personal service but a taylor made service ensuring attention to detail with the highest standard of competence and professionalism.

 Our fees are competitive and may be open to negotiation dependent on the level of Service required.
-We are particularly committed to investment Landlords and savings can be made on the smallest of portfolios.
+We will always include the same level of high care and due diligence.

 Drawn from a continually updated register, all prospective Tenants are thoroughly referenced and credit checked.
 In some cases we will also require a guarantor.

 This is our inclusive Service, which provides for the marketing of the property and carrying out viewings, leading to the introduction and vetting of a prospective Tenant.
-This proving satisfactory, we then go ahead and prepare the tenancy agreement, and if required an inventory.
-The Tenant will then be checked in against the inventory.
+This proving satisfactory, we then go ahead and prepare the tenancy agreement, and the required inventory.
+The Tenant will be checked into the property against the inventory.

-During the tenancy we carry out periodic inspection visits.
-Should these bring to light any maintenance issues, we will (within the confines of our Management Agreement) arrange or recommend any necessary repairs.
+During the tenancy we carry out periodic inspection visits (subject to fee and requirement).
+Should these bring to light any maintenance issues, we will (within the confines of our Management Agreement) arrange or recommend any necessary repairs upon your approval.

 Collecting and processing of rental payments is also an important part of our Full Management Service.
 Rental balances will be credited automatically to the Landlord’s nominated bank account.